 I see this as a sign of the times.
 Employees are circumventing their company’s restrictive and frustrating IT policies with their own technology.

 Now I must stress that I am neither an IT manager nor a security expert.
 I am not arguing one way or the other on whether this is right or wrong.
 What I am saying is that this is happening.
 Shadow IT is casting itself over the corporate landscape.

 - Your employees expect to access information and resources on their own device – whatever make, model or operating system it may be.

 - Your employees are watching YouTube videos and engaging in social media, even if those sites are blocked by the company.

 - Your employees are participating in MOOCs, even if you disagree with their pedagogy.

 - Your employees are playing games when they get bored or they need a break.

 - Your employees are familiar with apps and they are using them.

 The list goes on… You can try to suppress it – or embrace it.

-Isn’t it time for your organisation’s e-learning to come out of the shadows?Explore posts in the same categories: mobile, technology
+Isn’t it time for your organisation’s e-learning to come out of the shadows?mobile, technology